Heinz Winbeck: Career

-Winbeck was born in a small village named Piflas, now part of Ergolding, close to Landshut in Lower Bavaria, into a family of farmers.
-He started his musical studies in 1964 at the Richard Strauss Conservatory in Munich: piano with Magda Rusy and conducting with Fritz Rieger.
-From 1967 he studied conducting at the Musikhochschule München with Jan Koetsier and composition with Harald Genzmer and Günter Bialas, graduating with the Staatsexamen (State Exam) in 1973.
+Winbeck was born on 11 February 1946 in a small village named Piflas, now part of Ergolding, close to Landshut in Lower Bavaria, into a family of farmers.
+He began his musical studies in 1964 at the Richard Strauss Conservatory in Munich: piano with Magda Rusy and conducting with Fritz Rieger.
+From 1967 he studied conducting at the Musikhochschule München with Jan Koetsier and composition with Harald Genzmer and Günter Bialas, graduating with the Staatsexamen state exam in 1973.
 After his studies, he was encouraged especially by Wilhelm Killmayer to find his personal style.
 Like Wolfgang Rihm and Manfred Trojahn, he turned to a Neue Einfachheit (New simplicity) and subjectivity.

 From 1974 to 1978 he worked as a composer and conductor at the Stadttheater Ingolstadt, also for the festival Luisenburg-Festspiele.
 In 1980 he taught at the Musikhochschule München.
 In 1981 he studied for half a year at the Cité internationale des arts in Paris on a scholarship from the State of Bavaria.
 In 1987 he taught ear training and music theory at the Musikhochschule München.
 In 1988 he was appointed professor of composition at the Hochschule für Musik Würzburg.
-Among his students were Tobias PM Schneid, the composer and pianist Rudi Spring and Stefan Hippe as well as the composer Ines Lütge, composer and musicologist Daniel Hensel, Alexander Muno, Adrian Sieber, Henrik Ajax and the composer Joachim F.W.
-Schneider.
-Winbeck was composer in residence at the Cabrillo Festival of Contemporary Music in Cabrillo, California.
+Among his students were Tobias PM Schneid, the composer and pianist Rudi Spring and Stefan Hippe.
+Winbeck was composer in residence at the Cabrillo Festival of Contemporary Music in California.

-From 1991 Winbeck lived in Schambach near Riedenburg in Lower Bavaria, in a monastery that he and his wife Gerlinde modernized.
+From 1991 Winbeck lived in Schambach near Riedenburg in Lower Bavaria, in a presbytery that he and his wife Gerlinde modernised.
 He died on 26 March 2019 in a clinic in Regensburg.
-The CD box "Heinz Winbeck – The Complete Symphonies" published by the TYXart records label in 2019 was awarded the OPUS Klassik in August 2020, in the categories "Symphonic recording of the 20th / 21st century", "Editorial performance of the year" and "World premiere recording of the year", nominated and awarded the OPUS Klassik for the "world premiere recording" at the beginning of September 2020.
+The CD box "Heinz Winbeck – The Complete Symphonies" published by the TYXart records label in 2019 was awarded the OPUS Klassik in the category "world premiere recording" in 2020; it also been nominated in the categories "symphonic recording of the 20th / 21st century" and "editorial performance of the year".